chauff/cse1500-web-transcripts/Lecture-3.md

 :two: Add the new node to the document as a **child of an existing node**.

-To achieve step two, a number of methods are available to every DOM element:
+To achieve step :two:, a number of methods are available to every DOM element:

 | Name                   | Description                                                              |
 |------------------------|--------------------------------------------------------------------------|